uditiarora/CSS-Grid/README.md

 # CSS-Grid
-A website to show various CSS Grid templates
+A website to show various CSS Grid templates.
+(Basically a CSS Grid cheatsheet.)